 Zesty Jalapeno Cheddar Bread

-As seen in One-Pan Wonders for Easy Cleanup.
+Category: One-Pan Wonders for Easy Cleanup

 Mix up cheesy jalapenos, cold beer, and flour for a moist, punchy loaf with light spice.
 You’ll toss it in the oven and get a crisp outside, gooey inside treat that’s awesome with warming chili, creamy soup, or any dip you love.
 Every bite’s got melted cheese and a gentle buzz from beer.
 Sprinkle some extra cheese or jalapeno on before baking for more zing.
 It’s great warm with butter but honestly just as good as a snack.
 Everyone will want seconds at your next hangout.